Blog

 Using QuickBooks to Manage Your Not-For-Profit’s Grants and Donations

-For Not-For-Profit organizations, effectively managing grants and donations is vital to fulfilling the mission and maintaining trust with donors, grantors, and the community.
+For not-for-profit organizations, effectively managing grants and donations is vital to fulfilling the mission and maintaining trust with donors, grantors, and the community.
 Yet as funding sources diversify and reporting requirements grow more complex, keeping everything organized can quickly become a challenge.
 That’s where QuickBooks comes in.
-With its Not-For-Profit specific tools and customizable features, QuickBooks can help your organization …
+With its not-for-profit specific tools and customizable features, QuickBooks …

-For Not-For-Profit organizations, effectively managing grants and donations is vital to fulfilling the mission and maintaining trust with donors, grantors, and the community.
+For not-for-profit organizations, effectively managing grants and donations is vital to fulfilling the mission and maintaining trust with donors, grantors, and the community.
 Yet as funding sources diversify and reporting requirements grow more complex, keeping everything organized can quickly become a challenge.

 That’s where QuickBooks comes in.
-With its Not-For-Profit specific tools and customizable features, QuickBooks can help your organization track revenue, manage expenses, and maintain compliance with funding requirements, all in one place.
+With its not-for-profit specific tools and customizable features, QuickBooks can help your organization track revenue, manage expenses, and maintain compliance with funding requirements, all in one place.

 Why Financial Tracking Matters in the Not-For-Profit World

-Not-For-Profits have unique financial management needs.
+Not-for-profits have unique financial management needs.
 Unlike for-profit businesses, their accounting systems must distinguish between restricted and unrestricted funds, track grant spending by purpose, and produce accurate reports for funders and boards alike.

 A strong financial tracking system helps your organization: